AlexiaChen/awesome-stars/README.md

 - [facebook/create-react-app](https://github.com/facebook/create-react-app) – Set up a modern web app by running one command.
 - [denysdovhan/wtfjs](https://github.com/denysdovhan/wtfjs) – 🤪 A list of funny and tricky JavaScript examples
 - [HelloZeroNet/ZeroNet](https://github.com/HelloZeroNet/ZeroNet) – ZeroNet - Decentralized websites using Bitcoin crypto and BitTorrent network
+- [olton/Metro-UI-CSS](https://github.com/olton/Metro-UI-CSS) – Impressive component library for expressive web development!
+Build responsive projects on the web with the first front-end component library in Metro Style.
+And now there are even more opportunities every day!
 - [davidsonfellipe/awesome-wpo](https://github.com/davidsonfellipe/awesome-wpo) – :pencil: A curated list of Web Performance Optimization.
 Everyone can contribute here!
 - [evolus/pencil](https://github.com/evolus/pencil) – The Pencil Project's unique mission is to build a free and opensource tool for making diagrams and GUI prototyping that everyone can use.
 - [jorgebucaran/hyperapp](https://github.com/jorgebucaran/hyperapp) – 1kB-ish JavaScript framework for building hypertext applications